 Praxis Score Report.
 An official score report reflecting passing scores on the appropriate pedagogical and content-area assessments are required.
 Teacher education candidates must take and submit passing scores for the appropriate assessments required for licensure in Arkansas.
 Consult with your advisor to confirm 1. the appropriate pedagogical competence and 2. the appropriate Praxis content specific subjectarea test(s).
 Registration is available on the ETS website, www.ets.org.
 Registration cutoff dates do exist and students are urged to register for the Praxis assessments early during the semester of their last enrollment period (see Arkansas State University Praxis Information Chart on pages 49-51, Appendix F).
 Candidates must access official score reports via their Praxis account.
 This service is free of charge.
-Online score reports will be available to view, print, and download for one calendar year from the score reporting date.
-After one year, the score report will no longer be available; therefore, additional score reports will need to be requested for a \$50 fee (per request).
+Online score reports will be available to view, print, and download for one calendar year from the score reports will need to be requested for a \$50 fee (per request).